- A PhD is the highest globally recognized postgraduate degree that higher education institutions can award.

 - Visit the postgraduate section of university websites and the PhD Research Council section of the GOV.UK website

 To be accepted on to a PhD programme, students usually need to hold at least a high (2:1 and above) undergraduate degree that is related to the field of research that they want to pursue however many will also need to hold a Master’s degree.

 Self-funded courses may sometimes be more relaxed in relation to entry requirements.
 It may be possible to be accepted onto a self-funded PhD programme with lower grades, though these students typically demonstrate their suitability for the role through professional work experience.

 Whilst a distance learning project is possible, most candidates will carry out their research over at least three years based at their university, with regular contact with two academic supervisors (primary and secondary).
-This is particularly the case for lab-based projects however some PhD projects do require spending time on-site away from university (e.g. at a specialist research lab or at a collaborating institution abroad).
+This is particularly the case for lab-based projects, however, some PhD projects require spending time on-site away from university (e.g. at a specialist research lab or at a collaborating institution abroad).